PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit every `run_layout_transpose_cleanup()` production occurrence and its mutation schema, then isolate the conditional very-late call directly after `_very_late_singleton_consecutive_reshape_results`.
-Any new observation point must preserve the other calls, option guard, current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.
+The next characterized unit should audit every `_repair_rank4_channelwise_broadcast_constants_to_runtime_layout()` occurrence and its result schema, then isolate the very-late raw call directly after the guarded layout-Transpose result.
+Any new observation point must preserve the nested/fallback/final occurrences, current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.